VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 Open a terminal.

 :::tip
-On Windows, a **PowerShell** terminal is well-suited for this tutorial.
+On Windows, a **PowerShell** terminal is well-suited for our purposes.
 :::